-leases for residential, recreational, religious, or educational purposes for a primary term of up to 75 years without the approval of the Secretary.
-Participating Tribes develop regulations, including an environmental review process, and then must obtain the Secretary's approval of those regulations prior to entering into leases.
-The HEARTH Act requires the Secretary to approve Tribal regulations if the Tribal regulations are consistent with the Department of the Interior's (Department) leasing regulations at 25 CFR part 162 and provide for an environmental review process that meets requirements set forth in the HEARTH Act.
-This notice announces that the Secretary, through the Assistant Secretary-Indian Affairs, has approved the Tribal regulations for the Cabazon Band of Mission Indians, California.
+The HEARTH Act makes a voluntary. alternative land leasing process available to Tribes, by amending the Indian Long-Term Leasing Act of 1955, 25 U.S.C.
+415. The HEARTH Act authorizes Tribes to negotiate and enter into agricultural and business leases of Tribal trust lands with a primary term of 25 years, and up to two renewal terms of 25 years each, without the approval of the Secretary of the Interior (Secretary).
+The HEARTH Act also authorizes Tribes to enter into leases for residential, recreational, religious or educational purposes for a primary term of up to 75 years without the approval of the Secretary.
+Participating Tribes develop Tribal leasing regulations, including an environmental review process, and then must obtain the Secretary's approval of those regulations prior to entering into leases.
+The HEARTH Act requires the Secretary to approve Tribal regulations if the Tribal regulations are consistent with the Department of the Interior's

+(Department) leasing regulations at 25 CFR part 162 and provide for an environmental review process that meets requirements set forth in the HEARTH Act.
+This notice announces that the Secretary, through the Assistant Secretary-Indian Affairs, has approved the Tribal regulations for the Menominee Indian Tribe of Wisconsin.